 Academic journals and book series play a vital role in the creation and circulation of knowledge in our field.
 To support the next generation of editors and authors, CCCC and TYCA have established the CCCC/TYCA Editorial Fellowship for graduate students (post qualifying exams) and early professionals.
-The selected individuals will work with either the editor of College Composition and Communication, the editor of Forum (an online, peer-reviewed CCCC journal dedicated to issues related to NTT faculty and published biannually in print), the editor of the CCCC Studies in Writing and Rhetoric book series, or the editor of Teaching English in the Two-Year College.
+The selected individuals will work with either the editor of College Composition and Communication, the editor of Forum (an online, peer-reviewed CCCC journal dedicated to issues related to NTT faculty and published biannually in print), or the editor of Teaching English in the Two-Year College.
 During their appointment, recipients will gain experience in proposal/manuscript development, working with authors, building editorial boards, and implementing a strategic vision plan.

 To apply, each applicant should submit the following: